xskipper-io/xskipper/site/docs/api/encryption.md

     - The partition key values (for example, when Hive Style partitioning is used in the indexed dataset) are automatically stored by Xskipper, each virtual column in its own dedicated column.

-The footer + object name column + partition columns are encrypted using the same key - "the footer key", unless Plaintext footer is specified, in that case the object name column and the partition columns will still be encrypted, but the footer itself will be left plaintext (that is, the plaintext footer mode of PME will be activated).
+The footer + object name column + partition columns are encrypted using the same key - the "footer key", unless Plaintext footer is specified, in that case the object name column and the partition columns will still be encrypted, but the footer itself will be left plaintext (that is, the plaintext footer mode of PME will be activated).